kostyrev/ansible-koji-ca/README.md

 ------------

 This role will work on:

  * Red Hat 6
  * CentOS 6

 Role Variables
 --------------

-There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:
+There are some variables in the default/main.yml which can (or needs to) be changed/overriden:

 * `ca_name`: This is the name of CA. Default is koji.

 * `ssl_cnf_owner`: This is the owner of ssl.cnf config file.
-Default it is root.
+Default is root.

 * `ssl_cnf_group`: This is the group of ssl.cnf config file.
-Default it is root.
+Default is root.

 * `ca_root_path`: This is the path for CA directory structure that will be created by this role.
 Default is /etc/pki/koji.